 For the last 20 years, Philip has concentrated on delivering training and providing consultancy in civil engineering design systems.
-He is a long-standing Autodesk-accredited instructor who focuses on their Civil 3D and AutoCAD Map 3D applications.
+He is a long-standing Autodesk-accredited instructor who focuses on GIS applications, primarily Civil 3D, AutoCAD Map 3D and InfraWorks.

 Philip’s approach to training is practical.
 He loves to utilise his knowledge and experience to show delegates how they can make best use of the software on their own projects.

 Away from training, Philip’s interests are photography, and watching rugby and cricket.
 He also does voluntary work, and describes himself as an all-round lover of life.

 - Coordinate systems